JaafarRammal/jaafarrammal.github.io/docs/pages/home.md

   <h4>Work Experience</h4>

   I've interned in both software and hardware engineering roles, and open for diverse work locations or environments.
-I'm currently an FDSE at Palantir Technologies.
+I'm currently an FDSE at Palantir Technologies, and worked at startups such as Terra before.

 </div>